kgieleta/Morlet_function_generator/README.md

 # Diffusion Model for Generating Morlet Wavelets

-This project was developed by a two-person team as part of the course *"Deep Neural Networks in Digital Media"*.
+This project was developed by a two-person team as part of the university subject *"Deep Neural Networks in Digital Media"*.
 The goal was to implement a diffusion model capable of generating one-dimensional mathematical signals—specifically, Morlet wavelets—from fully noise-corrupted data.

 Due to computational constraints, the project focused on mathematical functions instead of images, without compromising the theoretical alignment with diffusion models.